delfrinandopranata/lottery-random/README.md

 2.  `GET /newnumber`

 This API will generate new number.
-The t

 2.  `GET /allnumbers`